Coconut Greens

 Don't waste time weighing your greens, just grab big handfuls.Find your Ingredients

-Greens - fruit & veg aisle Coconut flakes - baking or health food aisle Coconut oil - health food aisle or cooking oils All ingredients are available in major supermarkets Woolworths or Coles.If you like this recipe you might like to try these easy healthy side dishes;
+Greens - fruit & veg aisle Coconut flakes - baking or health food aisle Coconut oil - health food aisle or cooking oils All ingredients are available in major supermarkets Woolworths or Coles.Course Sides

 For a more detailed understanding of the daily recommended intake of Fibre, have a read of the Australian Government Guidelines here.